 Just whip ingredients together, whip the cream separately, fold the two together and spoon into dessert glasses.
 Just before serving, add a dollop of whipped cream and a drizzle of homemade caramel sauce, or just crumble some gluten-free ginger snap crumbs on top.
 So good!

 While it’s a little sad to see the days getting shorter, petunia baskets fading, and the leaves beginning to turn, apples, hearty soups, chili, and oven-roasted dinners are on my mind now!
 Here’s to fall!

 A rich and creamy no-bake mousse, made with canned pumpkin, Greek yogurt, and sweetened with maple syrup.
-Top with caramel sauce for a decadent fall dessert.
+Top with caramel sauce for a special fall dessert.

 - 8 oz reduced fat cream cheese at room temperature